-We have a close working relationship with the Livingston County Health Department.
 If your student is ill (sore throat, fever, upset stomach, etc.), please keep him/her home from school.
-A student may return to school once he/she is fever free for 24-48 hours without medication.
-If your student will not be at school (for illness or any other reason), please call the school office at 248-887-3836 or email a message to the school office at schooloffice@oursaviorhartland.org to inform us.
+A student may return to school once he/she is fever free for 24 hours without medication.
+If your child will not be at school (for any reason), please call the school office by 10 AM at 248-887-3836 or email a message to the school office at schooloffice@oursaviorhartland.org.